esaidh266/Algorithm-for-classifying-hate-expressions-by-type-in-Spanish/README.md

 3. **Tag Encoding**:

 - The model classifies texts into 5 distinct classes, represented by integers:
-    - `1`: General or undifferentiated hate: Expressions of hate, without a clear dominance of one of the specific types considered in this monitor, and these types of messages may contain more than one type of hate.
+    - `0`: Political hatred: Expressions directed against individuals or groups based on their political orientation.
-    - `2`: Political hate: Expressions against individuals or groups for reasons of political orientation.
+    - `1`: General or undifferentiated hatred: Expressions of hatred without a clear focus on one of the specific types considered in this monitor.
+This type of message may contain more than one type of hatred.
-    - `3`: Sexual hate: Expressions directed against individuals or groups for their sexual orientation.
+    - `2`: Sexual hatred: Expressions directed against individuals or groups based on their sexual orientation.
-    - `4`: Misogynistic hate: Expressions directed against women or traits associated with them.
+    - `3`: Xenophobic hatred: Expressions directed against individuals or groups based on their origin (e.g., foreigners and immigrants).
-    - `5`: Xenophonous hatred: Expressions directed against people or groups, due to their origin (e.g. foreigner and immigrant).
+    - `4`: Misogynistic hatred: Expressions directed against women or traits associated with them.

 The process of creating this algorithm is explained in the technical report located at:XXXX